bw120/MBTA-Commuter/README.md

 ##Features
 This project is still in the works.
 Not many features function yet.
 Here is a list of features to come

+###Current features
-- Dashboard to list all your defined commutes and to get an overall status of lines
+- Dashboard screen to list all of your defined commutes.
+It shows arrival time predictions and alerts for each line.
-- Detail view of your commute.
-Shows more detail for a particular commute than the Dashboard
+- User accounts.
+You can create an account so that your defined commutes are saved and so that you can login from any device.

+###Upcoming features
+- Option to build commute based on starting and destination address rather than manually defining.
 - Crowd sourced service alert.
-Displays alerts submitted by other viewerss
+Displays alerts submitted by other viewers
-- Possibly twitter integration.
+- Twitter integration.
+Use Twitter API to list tweets regarding selected lines.
+This serves as an additional crowd source for info that may be helpful for your commute.

+##Quick Start Guide
+- Open the app on your smartphone, tablet, laptop or computer.
+The user interface will adapt to your screen size.
+- Click the "Sign-up" link at the bottom of the login page.
+Enter your email and create a password.
+Click the submit button to create your account.
+- Navigate to the "Build Commute" page from the link on the menu.
+- Enter the transit mode, line and details for each leg in your commute and save commute.
+- Go to the Dashboard page using the menu in the upper left corner.
+It will list all the commutes you have defined and will show alerts and arrival predictions.